benvarian/uni-2023/cits-3401/modelling of data warehouses and OLAP.md

 	- a masure is holistic if its acquired by using a holistic aggreagte function

 ## dimension table
-- eacho one corresponds to a real world object or concept
+- each one corresponds to a real world object or concept
 - examples
 	- customer
 	- product